taworn-ta7/apps.thumbnails-generator/README.md

 The thumbnails generator project.

 This program should be able to run on Windows, Linux and Mac.
-But I can only test on Windows, sorry.
+But I can only tested on Windows platform, sorry.

 ## Run